digital-solver/scynapse-api/README.md

 ## Usage

-The Scynapse API can be accessed via a web browser or an API tool like Postman at the URL where the server is running (default: http://localhost:8090).
-Through the API, users can do things like sign up, update their personal information, and create a list of their favorite movies.
+The Scynapse API can be accessed via a web browser or an API tool like Postman at the URL where the server is running (default: http://localhost:8090), on this page the user will find a link to the Endpoint documentation in HTML form.

-## Configuration

-// TODO: Write this section
+Through the API, users can do things like sign up, update their personal information, create a list of their favorite movies, and retrieve data about any movie in the database.

 ## Contribution Guidelines